This city served as a valuable checkpoint for the Incas. According to Inca law, these lands were reserved for the Inca dynasty.

 In the middle of the mountains, hidden, the Ñaupa Iglesia is one of my favorite places in the valley and an important place to visit in Ollantaytambo.

-Important: As the site is free, it is not as well preserved as the tourist ruins, and although many stairs go up to the top, it is better not to take unnecessary risks due to lack of attention or overconfidence; take a good look where you step!
+Necessary: As the site is free, it is not as well preserved as the tourist ruins, and although many stairs lead to the top, it is better not to take unnecessary risks due to inattention or overconfidence; take a good look where you step!

-The Cervecería del Valle is a microbrewery installed at the entrance of the town of Pachar.
+The Cervecería del Valle is a microbrewery located at the entrance of the town of Pachar.
 Of course, it is the best place to enjoy a good beer during your stay in Ollantaytambo!

 The “Inti Punku” was a strategic point for astronomical observation and a control site for the roads to Machu Picchu and the Amazon rainforest, with breathtaking views from the top.